 Then 2017 happened.
 Mic drop…!
 What’s everyday norm for today would be sorcery not long ago.

 Yet new tech and scientific discoveries are being spewed up at ludicrous speeds.
-So what’s the future smartphone?
+So what’s the future of smartphones?
 Absent an asteroid or Solar flare, you are the smart device of the future.

 Read on for cerebral database update!